jjanus12/oad_hol/lab01.md

 - **DNS RESOLUTION**: CHECKED
 - **DHCP OPTIONS**: Choose the default
 - **SECURITY LISTS**: Choose the security list **mushop-lb** you created in the previous steps.

+Your screen should look similar to the following:

 ![](images/lab01/img51013.png)